chmcewan/Provisio/README.md

 * Simple interpolation of environmental variables into templates
 * A distinction between public and private environmental variables

 It's not big and it's not clever.
-But it is quite useful.
+But it is quite useful and a cheap dependency.

 ## Usage
 The business-end of Provisio is invoking the following command in the same directory as a *Provisiofile*.